Robert J. Gordon: Academic career

 Gordon began his teaching career as an assistant professor at Harvard University in 1967–68 before moving to the University of Chicago, where he taught until 1973.
 He joined Northwestern University in 1973 and was named Stanley G. Harris Professor of the Social Sciences in 1987.
 He chaired the Department of Economics from 1992 to 1996.
 He was elected a Fellow of the Econometric Society in 1977, a Fellow of the American Academy of Arts and Sciences in 1997, and a Distinguished Fellow of the American Economic Association in 2014.
 He received an honorary doctorate from the Sorbonne in Paris in 2024.

 Since 1968, Gordon has also been a research associate of the National Bureau of Economic Research (NBER), where he has contributed to programs on economic fluctuations, growth, productivity, and international finance.
-He has served on the NBER’s Business Cycle Dating Committee since 1978 and co-chaired the International Seminar on Macroeconomics (1978–94).
+He has served on the NBER's Business Cycle Dating Committee since 1978 and co-chaired the International Seminar on Macroeconomics (1978–94).
 He has also been a research fellow of the Centre on Economic Policy Research (London) since 1983.

 Gordon has been active in professional service, including long tenure as treasurer of the Econometric Society (1975–2005), membership on the editorial boards of leading journals, and advisory roles for U.S. and international institutions such as the Congressional Budget Office, the Bureau of Economic Analysis, and the “Boskin Commission” on the Consumer Price Index.

 From 1995 to 1997, he served on the Boskin Commission to assess the accuracy of the United States Consumer Price Index (CPI), having written the definitive criticism of CPI inflation overstatement in 1990.
-He was also a member of the Business Cycle Dating Committee of the NBER, which determines when recessions start and end, for more than three decades.

 Research

 Long-term U.S. economic growth

-Gordon’s best-known work, The Rise and Fall of American Growth (2016), analyzes U.S. productivity and living standards since the Civil War.
+Gordon's best-known work, The Rise and Fall of American Growth (2016), analyzes U.S. productivity and living standards since the Civil War.

 He argues that the “Great Inventions” of the late 19th and early 20th centuries electricity, the internal combustion engine, clean water and sanitation, chemicals, and modern communications drove unprecedented productivity growth between 1920 and 1970.

 Gordon also highlights structural “headwinds” that are likely to reduce future U.S. growth, including demographic change, rising debt, inequality, slowing increase of educational attainment, retreat from globalization, and environmental challenges.